 Do you ever wonder what would happen to you or your family if one day you woke up and had no job?
 Or what if you couldn't afford to buy food for your family because your savings were going to pay the rent?
 That's what many families in our country face on a daily basis.
 Thank goodness there are food pantry's and soup kitchen set up to feed those in need.
 But sadly these organizations are not able to accommodate those individuals with food allergies, intolerances, and autoimmune diseases like celiac disease which requires a lifelong gluten free diet as the only way to stay healthy.

 Men, women, and their children who live with food allergies are at a greater risk of food insecurity.
 If they can not afford to buy allergy free foods, they could go hungry, become malnourished and increasingly sick.

-That's why I decided to found The Rachel Way Food Pantry in September 2015.
-It's our mission to collect and distribute allergy friendly foods to those in need.
-Since our doors opened with shelves lined with gluten and dairy-free foods, we've been able to provide these allergen-safe foods as well as educational support to many in need.
-The Rachel Way is seen as a safe haven for those in our community who are at even greater risk of going hungry and becoming ill which puts them at an even greater disadvantage to improve their situation by being too sick to look for work and care for their loved ones.
+That's why I started The Rachel Way, a gluten-free, dairy free Food Pantry in Plymouth Meeting, Pa.
+Our mission is to collect and distribute allergy friendly foods to those in need.
+Since our doors opened in 2015, our shelves have been lined with gluten and dairy free foods.
+We've been able to provide these allergen-safe foods as well as educational support for many in need.
+The Rachel Way is seen as a "safe haven" for those in our community and beyond who are at risk of going hungry and becoming ill.

 © 2015 by The Rachel Way.
 All rights reserved.